-Following suit, ZipWhip, a subsidiary of Twilio, Inc, and the company that manages all text messaging traffic sent over Toll-Free Numbers, has also put together a database to collect information on the companies sending text messages over its managed network.
+Following suit, ZipWhip, a subsidiary of Twilio, Inc, and the company that manages all text messaging traffic sent over Toll-Free Numbers(TFN), has also put together a database to collect information on the companies sending text messages over its managed network.

 Why?